lenybernard/HypeMailchimpBundle/README.md

         var_dump($data);
 ?>
 ```
-**Note** that the user will be subscriber to the default list set in `config.yml`
+**Note** that the user will be subscribed to the default list set in `config.yml`.
-if you want to change the list for this time only, you can use
+If you want to change the list for this time only, you can use
 ``` php
 <?php
      $mc = $this->get('hype_mailchimp');